Bruce Nuclear Generating Station

 Bruce Nuclear Generating Station is a nuclear power station located on the eastern shore of Lake Huron in Ontario, Canada.
 It occupies 932 ha (2300 acres) of land.
 The facility derives its name from Bruce Township, the local municipality when the plant was constructed, now Kincardine due to amalgamation.
-With eight CANDU pressurized heavy-water reactors, it was the world's largest fully operational nuclear generating station by total reactor count and the number of currently operational reactors until 2016, when it was exceeded in nameplate capacity by South Korea's Kori Nuclear Power Plant.
+With eight CANDU pressurized heavy-water reactors, until 2016, it was the world's largest fully operational nuclear generating station by total reactor count and the number of currently operational reactors.
+In 2016, it was exceeded in nameplate capacity by South Korea's Kori Nuclear Power Plant.

 The station is the largest employer in Bruce County, with over 4000 workers.

 Formerly known as the Bruce Nuclear Power Development (BNPD), the facility was constructed in stages between 1970 and 1987 by the provincial Crown corporation, Ontario Hydro.
 In April 1999 Ontario Hydro was split into 5 component Crown corporations with Ontario Power Generation (OPG) taking over all electrical generating stations.
 In June 2000, OPG entered into a long-term lease agreement with private sector consortium Bruce Power to take over operation.
 In May 2001, Bruce Power began operations.
 The lease was for 18 years until 2019 with an option to extend another 25 years to 2044.

 In November 2009, the Canadian Nuclear Safety Commission (CNSC) renewed Bruce Power's operating licences for 5 years until 2014 and gave permission to refuel units 1 and 2.
 In May 2014, the CNSC extended the licence to May 2015 and public hearings were scheduled for early 2015 in Ottawa and Kincardine.
 A new operating licence was granted for 1 June 2015, until 31 May 2020 and was renewed again from 1 October 2018 until 30 September 2028.

+In 2023, it was announced that the site could potentially open a third nuclear power station.
+Bruce C was first proposed in the late 2000s, however it was not proceeded with at the time.

+In 2023, the Bruce generating station produced more than 45 TWh of electrical power, about 7% of the total Canadian electricity consumption.